 - Customer service – you should strive for superior customer service in every customer experience.

-- Motivation — somehow, you need to get folks into the funnel above, then move them down the funnel past conversion to repeat customer.
+- Motivation — somehow, you need to get folks into the funnel above, then move them down the funnel past conversion to repeat customers.
 Social media can help, as consumers are more likely to buy based on a recommendation from their network than through marketing messages.
 Plus, it doesn’t do any good to spend effort dumping consumers into the top of the funnel if few travel down to the point where they ring your cash register.

 Need marketing help to support business growth?

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.